-Although the University shall endeavour to ensure that computer equipment and software available for your use has reasonable security and anti-virus facilities and protections, you do use such computer equipment and any software provided by the University at your own risk.
-The University shall not therefore be liable (subject to condition 2.8.5) for any loss or damage suffered by you as a result of use of any computer equipment or software provided or made available by the University to you, including (but without limiting the general nature of this condition) any contamination of software or loss of files as a result of using the University equipment or software.
+Although the University shall endeavour to ensure that the computer network, equipment, and software available for your use has reasonable security and antivirus facilities and protections, you use the network, computer equipment and any software provided by the University at your own risk.
+The University shall not therefore be liable (subject to condition 2.8.5) for any loss or damage suffered by you as a result of use of the network, any computer equipment or software provided or made available by the University to you, including (but without limiting the general nature of this condition) any contamination of software or loss of files as a result of using the University network, equipment or software.